All Episodes

 But as I say, it's just the early stages of the media getting their hands on the report and going through it.

-And program observer has a question.
+A program observer has a question.

 What's the question?

-Oh, well, that I don't know about allegations of physical violence.
+Well, I don't know about allegations of physical violence.

 I haven't gotten that far, but there were allegations of inappropriate touching.

-In a related story, Michael Sam, the uh first openly gay player, as you know, is going to soon be joining the National Football League.
+In a related story, Michael Sam, the first openly gay player, as you know, is going to soon be joining the National Football League.

-So I just I'm just telling I don't know any more than I've told you.
+So I just, I'm just telling, I don't know any more than I've told you.

 In addition, the report says that Jonathan Martin, in an attempt to fend off some of the treatment, joined in treating other people the way he was being treated, sort of like trying to be one of the guys.